v1ruc/decentralized-ticket-management/README.md

 ### Event Participant

-1. Each _Event Participant_ during signup creates a [digital identity](https://github.com/monetha/js-verifiable-data#Deploying-digital-identity) (aka Passport) which is later to be used to collect a ticket for the event.
+1. Each _Event Participant_ during (or before) signup creates a [digital identity](https://github.com/monetha/js-verifiable-data#Deploying-digital-identity) which is later to be used to store a ticket for the event.
-2. Upon submition of data of participation a sensitive data fact is being written into the digital identity of _Event Organizer_
+2. Upon submition of data of participation a ticket information is being stored into the digital identity of _Event Organizer_

 ### Event Organizer

-1. Monitors a list of newly registered _Event Participant_ and creates tickets by a click of a button.
+1. Monitors a list of newly registered _Event Participant_ and issues tickets for those who performed a payment.
-2. Creating a ticket writes a sensitive fact to the digital identity of the _Event Participant_.
-A sensitive fact contains a signed _participant's information_ (provided during signup) + _address of event organizer's digital identity_.
+2. During ticket issuing information is stored to the digital identity of the _Event Participant_.
+Stored data contains a signed _participant's information_ (provided during signup) + _address of event organizer's digital identity_.

 ### Participation validators (aka Volunteers)

-1. Asks _Participant_ to show his ticket via Event dApp as a result QR code is shown on participants dApp.
-A QR code contains a signature of _Event Organizer_ and signed data which is Organizer's DID address and Participant's DID address.
+1. _Participant_ shows his ticket as QR code.
+A QR code contains a signature of _Event Organizer_ and signed ticket information which is Organizer's DID address and Participant's DID address.
-2. Ticket scanner validates the signature and makes sure that it was written by the _Event Organizer_ for a correct Participant's DID address.
+2. Ticket scanner validates the signature and verifies that it was submited by the _Event Organizer_ for a specified Participant's DID address.

 ## Implementation